jreisinger/docs/data/notes/varia/graylog.md

 ## [Extractor](https://docs.graylog.org/en/latest/pages/extractors.html)

-* allow to instruct Graylog how to extract data from any text in a received message
+* allows to instruct Graylog how to extract data from any text in a received message
-* work only on text fields (not numeric fields or anythin else)
+* work only on text fields (not numeric fields or anything else)

 ## Stream